pubnative/iqv-android-sdk-demo/README.md

 ## Requirements
 - You will be provided with a parameter set by your account manager.
 This consists of two string values for appToken and partnerKeyword, and the zone ids that identify each one of your placements.

+Default Zone IDs are defined as follows:
+2 - Banner Ads
+3 - Interstitial Ads
+4 - Video Ads

+- Your account manager can advise on more customized zone id setup including multiple price floors for the same ad format.

 ## Install using Gradle dependency

 Add PubNative Maven repo to your project level build.gradle file: